 Are the results of your nonprofit board giving campaign impressive?
 Does 100 percent of your board make a cash give every year?
 Or, is board giving something that’s causing disquiet and resistance in you, your staff and board members?

-Is your nonprofit board giving outstanding?
-Or, does your board resist making a cash gift?
+When you ask for a cash gift, how does your board respond?
 Do they fold their arms, lean back, and get grumpy when you remind them of their board giving commitment?
 Do they tell you that their time is enough?
-You’re not alone.
-This video on why board giving is vital will help you build your case with your board, so they change their thinking and giving behavior.

 0:00 How Does Your Board Respond to Making a Cash Gift?

 0:34 The Reasons Boards Thinks You’re Asking for a Cash Gift

 1:19 Do You Belong?
 Do You “Get It”?

 2:10 What Does Behavior Say?

 3:09 How Can You Use Why is Board Giving Important Video?

 Does your board resist making a cash gift?
 When you bring up their commitment to make a cash gift do they fold their arms, look at their calendars, look out the windows, and otherwise disengage?
 Or, do they tell you my time is enough?